Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Acknowledgements

 \section{Acknowledgements}

 KB gratefully acknowledges support by the National Institutes of Health under Ruth L. Kirschstein National Research Service Award \#5F32HG006411.
 The research of WB was partially supported by NSF grant \#DMS-0904720.
+We thank the referees and editor for helpful comments that improved the paper.